-Electrochemical corrosion studies were performed to evaluate how silica inhibitor chemistry would perform at elevated temperatures with various metals 6.
-Testing was performed at temperatures of 77° F, 130° F, 160° F and 190° F (25° C to 88° C) with tower water test chemistry of 50000 TDS, 9000 chloride, 450 silica and pH 10.
-The independent study was conducted by Corr Instruments using real time coupled multi-electrode array corrosion probes which also accurately measure localized (pitting) as well as general corrosion rates 7-8.
-The metals tested were carbon steel 1008, 316L SS, aluminum 1100, copper 1100 and zinc.
-Control testing was conducted with a 0.5 normal solution of sea salt (25000 TDS) without silica chemistry.
+Electrochemical corrosion studies were performed to evaluate how silica inhibitor chemistry would perform at elevated temperatures with various metals.6 Testing was performed at temperatures of 77, 130, 160 and 190°F (25-88°C) with tower water test chemistry of 50,000 TDS, 9,000 chloride, 450 silica and pH 10.
+The independent study was conducted by Corr Instruments using real-time coupled multi-electrode array corrosion probes which also accurately measure localized (pitting) as well as general corrosion rates.^{7-8} The metals tested were carbon steel 1008, 316L SS, aluminum 1100, copper 1100 and zinc.
+Control testing was conducted with a 0.5 normal solution of sea salt (25,000 TDS) without silica chemistry.

-Figure 6 and Figure 7 show the results of the evaluations with cabon steel and aluminum.
+Figures 6 and 7 show the results of the evaluations with carbon steel and aluminum.
 Corrosion was mitigated to very low levels at each of the temperatures in the study for all metals.
 Carbon steel corrosion rates are comparable to those expected for stainless steel.
 Aluminum, which is amphoteric and soluble at pH 10, showed very low corrosion at all temperatures.
-The localized (pitting) corrosion was equally mitigated with all metals (pitting is normally 10X to 40X general corrosion rates).
+The localized (pitting) corrosion was equally mitigated with all metals (pitting is normally 10-40X general corrosion rates).
 Table 3 summarizes results for all metals tested with silica inhibitor chemistry and non-inhibited control results.